symfund/lvgl-port-ma35d1/README.md

 For resistive and capacitive touchscreens, use this repository lv-port-ma35d1 instead.

-To get driver implementation for the resistive touchscreen, execute the following command on the command line `git submodule update --init --recursive --remote`
+To get driver implementation for the resistive touchscreen, execute the command `git submodule update --init --recursive --remote`

 # Compiling LVGL in Buildroot via internal toolchain